 Buildings 25 years

 Machinery and equipment 3 - 10 years

 Automobiles and trucks 4 - 5 years

-Chemical plants 15 - 30 vears
+Chemical plants 15 - 30 years

 Leasehold improvements are depreciated over the shorter of the remaining term of the associated lease or its useful life.
-Depreciation expense, excluding impairments and other charges, for the years ended December 31, 2022, 2021, and 2020 was \$27.3 million, \$27.8 million, and \$32.4 million, respectively.
+Depreciation expense, excluding impairments and other charges, for the years ended December 31, 2023, 2022, and 2021 was \$29.2 million, \$27.3 million, and \$27.8 million, respectively.

-Construction in progress as of December 31, 2022 and 2021 consisted primarily of equipment fabrication projects.
+Construction in progress as of December 31, 2023 and 2022 consisted primarily of equipment fabrication projects and early production facilities.